The Effects of Hard Water on Your Skin and Hair

 Flat, dull and brassy hair

-Dandruff is a fact of life for those of you with thick hair.
-But you have persevered by using special shampoo and conditioner products to keep the flakes to a minimum.
-What isn’t helping is washing your hair with hard water.
-The same minerals clogging the pores on your face are worsening dandruff on your scalp.
+Dandruff is a fact of life for many people.
+But they often treat the problem by using special shampoo and conditioner products to keep the flakes to a minimum.
+What won’t help, however, is washing your hair with hard water.
+The same minerals irritating your skin are likely worsening dandruff on your scalp.
+Hard water can also cling to your scalp’s natural oils, leaving your scalp feeling greasy even if it’s just been washed.

-No matter what product you’re using, hard water’s effects are hard to mask when it comes to making your hair shine.
+No matter what product is being used, hard water’s effects are hard to mask when it comes to making your hair shine and your scalp healthy.
 This means more trips to the salon and increased stress on your self-care budget.

 Dull hair and itchy skin are only the beginning of the personal hygiene challenges related to hard water.
-The leftover minerals in your water are also creating a difficult experience for you in your bathroom.
+The leftover minerals in your water could also create a difficult experience for you in your bathroom.

-Everything from residue stains on your shower to the white crust around your sink’s faucet comes from hard water.
-Weak water pressure can be attributed to mineral build up in your home’s pipes from pumping hard water.
-Even your fading, scruffy towels are caused by the washing machine using hard water.
+Everything from residue stains on your shower to the white crust around your sink’s faucet could be from hard water.
+Mineral buildup in your home’s plumbing from unsoftened water can also cause weak water pressure to your showers and faucets.
+Even your fading, scruffy towels can be caused by the washing machine using hard water.

 How to Protect Your Skin & Hair From Hard Water